-The Balanced Mind Foundation's 2007 Audited Financial Statements
+The Balanced Mind Parent Network's 2007 Audited Financial Statements

-The Balanced Mind Foundation Offers Web Site and Award-Winning Video Reach Out to Teens, Encourage Treatment
+The Balanced Mind Parent Network Offers Web Site and Award-Winning Video Reach Out to Teens, Encourage Treatment

-WILMETTE, IL, -- The The Balanced Mind Foundation (The Balanced Mind Foundation), an advocacy organization providing education and support for families, has acquired depressedteens.com, an educational site for teens, their parents, and teachers.
+WILMETTE, IL -- The The Balanced Mind Parent Network, an advocacy organization providing education and support for families, has acquired depressedteens.com, an educational site for teens, their parents, and teachers.
 The site appeals directly to teen audiences, to help them recognize signs of depressive disorders, communicate openly, and seek treatment.
 It presents information about teen depression and bipolar disorder, and encourages reflection and discussion among young people watching the award-winning film Day for Night: Recognizing Teenage Depression.
-The Balanced Mind Foundation will also distribute a DVD of the 30-minute film.
+The Balanced Mind Parent Network will also distribute a DVD of the 30-minute film.

 Many patients with adolescent-onset bipolar disorder have comorbid ADHD.
 The presence of both disorders challenges clinicians attempting to discern whether neuropsychological impairments are related to ADHD or to bipolar disorder.